 The following links provide more information about some of these problems:

 Many different issues can affect the formation of sperm in the testicles.
-Some of the more common include2:
+These conditions can lead to sperm that is abnormally shaped or malformed or to low amounts of sperm.
+Some of the more common issues include2:

 Some men have problems getting an erection, called erectile dysfunction, which makes having sex difficult.